facebookarchive/react-native-fbsdk/README.md

 Functionality is provided through one single npm package so you can use it for both platforms without downloading any extra packages.
 Follow this guide to use react-native-fbsdk in your react-native app.
 You can also visit https://developers.facebook.com/docs/react-native for tutorials and reference documentation.

+## GIVE FEEDBACK
+Please post question on sdk set up to stackoverflow for quick response.
+Report bugs or issues to https://developers.facebook.com/bugs/

 ## Installation
 You need to install the sdk with [npm](https://www.npmjs.com/) and configure native Android/iOS project in the react native project.
 ### 1. Create React Native project